seancdavis/seancdavis-com/www/src/blog/posts/2020-04-13-three-ways-to-visualize-file-structure.md

 ---
 title: Three Ways to Visualize File Structure in Documentation
 description: There are several methods for representing file trees.
 Here are three, along with some quick pros and cons for each.
 tags: []
+image: /blog/default/default-lime-01.png
 ---

 I was writing some documentation for an [Ample](https://www.helloample.com/) internal project a few weeks ago in which I wanted to show the way a project's files and directories were organized.